Suraj984/IronClaw/README.md

 The second feature of our project is to Predict Natural Disasters.
 This is done by capturing animal movements in a zoo as it is common knowledge that animals have a tendency to show erratic behaviour a few days before a calamity.
 This is done through live cctv surveilance of animals in zoos in terms of them coming in and out of their respective caves and then storing that information into a database.
 This data is analysed to observe anomalies and give the concerned authorities time to inform and prepare the public about the for a natural disaster.

-We at Stark101 sincerely hope to implement this solution because this methodology can bring about quick relief where every minute is precious.

 YouTube: https://www.youtube.com/watch?v=2GOf97N8iLM&t=34s